PURE MTH 3022 - Geometry of Surfaces III

 Course Learning Outcomes1.
 Understand basic topology and differentiation in R^n.

-4. Understand and be able to calculate with the geometry of curves.
+4. Understand and be able to work with the equivalent definitions of surfaces.

 5. Understand and be able to calculate with the geometry of surfaces.